 - 1. Adopt the Agreement and Plan of Merger, dated as of March 15, 2019, by and among Xerox Corporation, Xerox Holdings Corporation and Xerox Merger Sub, Inc.; - 2.
 Elect each of the seven directors named in this joint proxy statement/prospectus; - 3.
 Ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019; - 4.
 Approve, on an advisory basis, the 2018 compensation of our named executive officers; - 5.
-Authorize the amendment of the Xerox restated certificate of incorporation to implement a majority voting standard for certain corporate actions; - 6.
-Approve the proposal to authorize the adjournment of the Annual Meeting, if necessary, to solicit additional proxies if there are not sufficient votes to approve the foregoing proposals at the time of the Annual Meeting; and - 7.
-Vote upon one shareholder proposal, if properly presented.
+Authorize the amendment of the Xerox restated certificate of incorporation to implement a majority voting standard for certain corporate actions; and - 6.
+Approve the proposal to authorize the adjournment of the Annual Meeting, if necessary, to solicit additional proxies if there are not sufficient votes to approve the foregoing proposals at the time of the Annual Meeting.